 PLANNED UNIT DEVELOPMENT (PUD) means a type of development that meets overall municipal density and land use standards without being fully bound by zoning requirements.
 A PUD is planned and built as a unit thus fixing the type and location of uses and buildings over the entire project.
 It may include clustering of buildings, common open space, and incorporation of various building types and mixed land uses.
-Potential benefits of a PUD include more efficient site design, preservation of open space, lower construction costs, and lower maintenance costs for the municipality.
+Potential benefits of a PUD include more efficient site design, open space preservation, lower construction costs, and lower per unit municipal servicing costs.